How To Recycle Old Electronics

-Did your family update the electronics in your home from the holiday season?
+Did your family update the electronics in your home recently?
 If you want to get rid of old electronics, such as phones, tvs, computers, or laptops, there are several stores that will take your items for free to reuse or recycle.
 Since most electronics and batteries contain toxic materials like lead, flame retardants and chromium, they can’t be dumped in the landfill.
 As such, check out how you can safely recycle old electronics:

-- Best Buy, Whole Foods, Home Depot, Lowes and Staples all have free drop-off spots to take dead batteries off your hands.
+- Best Buy, Whole Foods, Staples, Home Depot, and Lowes have free drop-off spots to take dead batteries off your hands.

 - Websites such as Earth911 and Call2Recycle can also help you find places to recycle your batteries in your community based on the type of battery you need to dispose of (for instance, alkaline, button cell, lithium, zinc-air).